Prathia Hall: Early life

-Hall was raised in Philadelphia, the daughter of Berkeley L Hall and Ruby Hall, née Johnson.
+Of African American heritage, Hall was raised in Philadelphia, the daughter of Berkeley L Hall and Ruby Hall, née Johnson.
 Her father founded Mount Sharon Baptist Church, an inner-city congregation in an under-served area of the city.
 Her father was a Baptist preacher and a passionate advocate for racial justice, who regarded her as his successor.
 He inspired her to pursue religion and social justice.
 Prathia believed she was brought into the world for a reason – to integrate religion and freedom together.

 Her leadership potential was recognized early.
 She credited many groups, such as the National Conference of Christians and Jews for singling her out and helping her to develop.
 Hall attended predominantly white schools until the age of five; she took a train ride South with her sisters to visit their grandparents.
 The girls were forced to sit in the segregated seats located just behind the engine.
 This was her first experience of dehumanizing discrimination.

 Civil rights involvement

 By her mid-teens, Hall hoped to join the Civil Rights Movement.
 In high school, she became involved with Fellowship House, an ecumenical social justice organization, where she studied the philosophy of nonviolence and direct action.
 After graduating from high school, she attended Temple University, located in Philadelphia, not far from her home.
 In 1961, while still a junior at Temple, Hall was arrested in Annapolis, Maryland, for participating in the anti-segregation protests on Maryland's rural Eastern Shore.
 She was held without bail in jail for two weeks.

 After graduating from Temple with a degree in political science, Hall joined the Student Nonviolent Coordinating Committee (SNCC); she worked with Charles Sherrod in Southwest Georgia.
 She became one of the first women field leaders in southwest Georgia.
 Hall later worked in Terrell County, Georgia, known as "Terrible Terrell County." because of its violence against civil rights activists.
 African Americans who attempted to register to vote would end up missing or dead.
-On September 6, 1962, nightriders fired into the home where Hall and other activists were staying, wounding her, Jack Chatfield, and Christopher Allen.
+On September 6, 1962, night riders fired into the home where Hall and other activists were staying, wounding her, Jack Chatfield, and Christopher Allen.

 She was shot at by and jailed many times in Georgia, including in the notorious Sasser, Georgia, jail.
 While working for SNCC, Hall canvassed door to door to register voters.
 She also taught in Freedom Schools (educational programs to teach potential voters how to prepare for and pass the required voter registration tests).
 She became involved in the Albany Movement.
 She became known for her oratorical power, which she expressed in movement meetings and preaching.